 11) “So it’s like…” When I say I write fantasy, people automatically assume that makes it like Harry Potter, or Lord of the Rings, or whatever fantasy book they are familiar with.
 While this can help you sell your book, you also need to be able to tell them what distinguishes your book from other things they have read.

-14) People will say they are interested and are going to get their wallet/purse/money and then never come back.
+14) People will say they are interested in buying your book and are going to get their wallet/purse/money and then never come back.
 I guess some folks are too embarrassed to say my book didn’t interest them, so they try to ditch me instead of just saying “no, thank you.”
 Some people actually are going to get their money, but get sidetracked on the way and take half an hour or more to come back.
 Sometimes it’s hard to tell who’s ditching you and who will actually return.
 This can be very inconvenient if they do this when your signing is soon to end, so be sure to tell them you will wait for 10 minutes or so, but you’ll have to be leaving soon.

 15) Have cards people can take.
 Some people will be very excited to meet you and really want your book, but will not have the money at the time.
-Have something you can give them with the titles, your website, etc. on them so they will be able to find and buy your book later.
+Have something you can give them with the titles, your website, etc. on it so they will be able to find and buy your book later.
 You can also give these cards to people who may not like the book themselves, but know someone who would.
 I’ve also been asked to sign these cards by children or occasionally adults who want my signature, but can’t buy the book at the time.
 Just for reference, I use Uprinting for all of my cards, flyers, bookmarks, etc. I find they have the best prices and provide excellent quality.

 16) Don’t display what payments you accept.
 I got a Square credit card reader for my phone recently (which is very cool; I highly recommend it) and was very excited to be able to accept credit card payments.
 Square sent me two nice-looking stickers with the accepted credit card logos, and I thought it would be great to advertise that I offer that form of payment.
 Wrong.
 I realized an hour into one of my signings that this sticker was tanking my sales.
 I took down the little “payments accepted” sign and sold a total of 20 copies in the remaining two hours I was there.
 People seem to balk if they immediately see you want money.
 Lure them in with your display and charm and then tell them how they can buy it.